 Are hair transplants painful?

-When weighing the factors of a hair transplant there are a lot of things to consider before you commit.
 One thing that many people worry about as far as hair transplants are concerned is the pain factor.

 However, the truth is that a hair transplant is not that painful at all.